Back

 • Company email address

-As we’ve said before, your local citations should be complete, accurate, consistent, and up-to-date.
-Incomplete or inaccurate information could make you miss potential conversions and sales.
+Your local citations should be complete, accurate, consistent, and up-to-date.
+Incomplete or inaccurate information could make you miss potential conversions in your sales funnel.

 Encouraging customer reviews and testimonials